ellx-hub/docs/index.md

 ## Sync with Github

-In order to get the most out of Ellx we provide integration with Github as a Pro tier feature.
+Ellx provides integration with Github as a Pro tier feature.
 It enables syncing public or private Github repositories with Ellx projects using Github actions.

 All you have to do is create a workflow file at `.github/workflows/my-action.yml`